Is your bike ready for winter?

 WOOL SOCKS & CLOTHING – What you wear depends on region.
 ZOIC and Patagonia make several kinds of wool layers.

-Our advice… go to a warmer climate & take a trip to get out of the cold.
+Or if you want to stick to dirt, our advice… go to a warmer climates & take a trip to get out of the cold.
 In San Diego, you never need to change anything.
 It’s always 70 degrees!
 In Tahoe, it’s a different story – time rather to wax those ski’s!

 Let us know what your favorite winter mountain biking add-ons are for cold weather riding!
 This is just a few add on winter accessories we like.
 Now it’s time to take them out for a test ride!